yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

 ## Overview

-It is a lightweight agent installed on VMs to collect metrics, logs and tracing data.
+sfAgent is a lightweight agent installed on VMs to collect metrics, logs and tracing data.

 ## Supported Platforms